logik-portal/batch_setups/README.md

-# batch_setups
-Batch Setups from Logik Portal
+#Batch Setups from Logik Portal